Hinsley Hall Residential Weekends

 Your overnight stay at Hinsley Hall includes a private room with an en-suite, as well as Friday evening's dinner, and Saturday's breakfast and lunch.
 Any dietary or access requirements can be taken into account.

 All bookings are made through the NDFP, so you do not have to arrange your own accommodation.
-The NDFP admin team will contact you a month before the next Hinsley meet to confirm your room and meals.

 ATTENDANCE